 If an employee feels unwell

-If an employee develops symptoms of coronavirus (COVID-19) they should isolate themselves immediately, call the coronavirus information line on 1800 675 398 or their doctor and follow the self-isolation guidance available on the DHHS website.
+If an employee develops symptoms of coronavirus (COVID-19) they should isolate themselves immediately, call the coronavirus information line on 1800 675 398 or their doctor and follow the self-isolation guidance available on the DH website.

 An employer's duty to eliminate or reduce risks associated with exposure to COVID-19 so far as is reasonably practicable includes ensuring that: